Entry Fee is $1,500 per boat.

 Weigh Station Hours

-Scales will be open 5:00-8:00pm on Friday and Saturday.
+Scales will be open 5:00-8:00pm on Thursday & Friday and 3:00-6:00pm on Saturday.
 All fish caught during the tournament must be weighed before scales close on Saturday night.
-Boat must be within the designated channel markers by 6:00pm on Saturday to have their fish weighed in.
+Boats must be within channel markers #34 to the East and inside #2 to the West by 6:00 pm.
 Scales will close immediately after the last fish weighed.
 All fish submitted at the weigh scales will be returned to the team.

 All fish submitted for weigh-in must be caught during the tournament and must be in fresh, edible condition.
 No mutilated fish can be weighed in.
 The tournament rules committee reserves the right to disqualify any fish based on quality and freshness.